dre86dre/TCP-UDP-Python-Examples/README.md

 You should see:

-Server side → Received: Hello UDP Server! from ('127.0.0.1', <random_port>) Client side → Server says: Hello from UDP server!
+Server side → ```Received: Hello UDP Server! from ('127.0.0.1', <random_port>)``` Client side → ```Server says: Hello from UDP server!```

 ⚠️ UDP is faster but does not guarantee delivery or ordering.
 If packets are dropped, they won’t be retried.

+---

+## 📖 What You’ll Learn

+### TCP (Transmission Control Protocol)
+- Reliable, ordered, error-checked communication.
+- Used for web browsing, emails, file downloads.

+### UDP (User Datagram Protocol)
+- Faster, lightweight, no guarantees.
+- Used for video calls, online gaming, streaming.

+---

+## 🛠 Requirements
+- Python 3.x
+- Works on Linux, macOS, or Windows
+No external dependencies are needed.

+---

+## 📝 License
+This project is licensed under the MIT License.